 What is better: teaching in the Middle East or teaching in China?

 We have spoken to many of our teachers in China and they have assured us that securing a VPN to allow for easy internet and social media access is a breeze.
-As for living conditions, we work with schools which strive to provide good, clean and safe living space for our teachers (accommodation is part of all of our teachers’ benefits).
+As for living conditions, we work with schools that strive to provide good (Western), clean and safe living spaces for our teachers (accommodation is part of all of our teachers’ benefits).

 Whilst Chinese food may not be for everyone, western food options are readily available and western supermarket chains and department stores such as Walmart make it easy for you to access more familiar goods and ingredients.

 As for time difference and long flights, that just comes with the territory of travel.
 You shouldn’t have to make the long trip back and forth from RSA or the UK too often and once you have done it a few times, you will get used to it.

 The time difference is not too severe and we suggest figuring out some rough schedule with your family before you leave so you know when you are available to chat and catch up with them.And finally, just to provide you with a little extra knowledge and insight, we reached out to some of our teachers who have moved from positions in the Middle East to schools in China.

 This is what they had to say about their experiences in China compared to the Middle East:·

 “Adapting to life in China is definitely more challenging than adapting to the Middle East.
 Life in the ME is way more Westernized than China, but I have found life here to be more rewarding.
 Although expat communities in the Middle East are bigger my experience is that having fewer fellow expats here has made me more open to learning more about the culture I am in.